No‑Stress Travel: 15 Stress‑Free Travel Tips for a Smoother Trip

 • Visa (if needed)

-• Travel insurance
+• Travel insurance policy and emergency contact numbers

 • Driver’s licence

-8) Stay Connected with Local SIMs or eSIMs
+Stay connected with local SIMs or eSIMs

 • A local SIM (bought on arrival), or

-• An eSIM (set up before we land)
+• An eSIM (set up before we land).

 Guidebooks can be useful, but locals and recent travellers often share the best up-to-date info.

-• Local Facebook groups
+• Local Facebook groups.

-• Reddit threads for the city
+• Reddit threads for the city or region.

-• Destination hashtags on Instagram
+• Destination hashtags on Instagram or TikTok.

 • Day clothes